skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 ![](assets/snowflake/snowsight-view.png)

-## Refitting models in Snowflake with Posit Connect
+## Refitting Models in Snowflake with Posit Connect
 Duration: 1

 As new data comes in over time, it is useful to refit our model.